lukew-cogapp/game-recommendations/README.md

 # Game Discovery

 A Next.js app for discovering and exploring video games using the RAWG.io API.
-Features a western/tabletop-inspired color scheme.

 ## Features

 - **Browse Games** - Discover games with filters for platform, genre, tags, Metacritic score, and release date
+- **Multiplayer Filter** - Filter by Singleplayer, Co-op, or Local Multiplayer
 - **Search** - Find games by title
 - **Game Details** - View detailed information including description, screenshots, ratings, and store links
 - **"I'm Feeling Lucky"** - Get a random game recommendation based on current filters
+- **Load More Pagination** - Seamlessly load more results with auto-fetch when filtered results are low
 - **NSFW Filtering** - Mature content images are automatically blurred
 - **Responsive Design** - Works on desktop and mobile devices